Tuesday, April 4, 2017

 Known to almost no one as Osmund, too few as "Dick", and to most as simply "O.R.," O.R.
 Cummings was THE historian of electric railways in New England.
 O. R. was a longtime Seashore member, serving as Trustee, Chairman of the Board, Historian, and Historian Emeritus.

-Seashore published a number of O.R.'s books, including Trolleys to York Beach and Atlantic Shore Trolleys, and others from Maine and other parts of northern New England.
+Seashore published several of O.R.'s books, including Trolleys to York Beach and Atlantic Shore Trolleys, and others from Maine and other parts of northern New England.
 Like Ira Swett on the West Coast, O. R. was OUR High Priest of Electric Traction and justly proud of the more than 100 books and articles to which he attached his name.
 These remain his remarkable legacy.
 O. R.'s best-known works were his five-volume series on the Massachusetts Northeastern Street Railway and a six-volume compendium, Streetcars of Boston.

-O. R. was a 1940 graduate of Amesbury High School, attended Bates College for two years, and was graduated from the Bentley School of Accounting and Finance, now Bentley College, in 1948.
+O. R. was a 1940 graduate of Amesbury High School, attended Bates College for two years, and graduated from the Bentley School of Accounting and Finance, now Bentley College, in 1948.

 Cummings served in the U. S. Coast Guard for three years during World War II and in the U. S. Navy for nearly a year during the Korean Conflict.